 2. Usability: Is it easy to learn?
 How comprehensive is the company’s tech support, user support, tutorials, and training?

 3. Features & Functionality:

-c.
-Automation: Are you able to automate common or familiar processes with the software?
-Are critical pathways, permissions, functions/formulas, notifications, et cetera, sufficient enough to enable automation with minimal administrative oversight?
+- Automation: Is automation software built-in?
+Are you able to automate common or familiar manual processes with the software?
+Are critical pathways, permissions, functions/formulas, notifications, etc., sufficient enough to enable automation with minimal administrative oversight?

 4. Integrations: Is it easy to connect with other tools?
-Any pre-built integrations?
+Any pre-built integrations with software you have in use, such as business activity monitoring (BAM) software or business rules engine software?
 Can it import documents from other software?
 Can it export documents in a variety of formats?

 Overviews Of The Best BPMS Software

 Here’s a brief description of each of the BPM automation tools that are featured on my top 15 list.
 I go into detail about what each tool offers and why it was selected for this business process modelling tools comparison.

 monday.com is a great BPM tool because of the way it has done away with a lot of the trimmings of typical management tools and focused on simple, visually intuitive layouts that help clarify the sequence of work.